 - Spinal Decompression

 - Cervical Laminectomy Without Instrumentation

 - MIS Transforaminal Lumbar Interbody Fusion (TLIF)

 What is Minimally Invasive Surgery?

 The meaning of “minimally invasive” has changed throughout the years.
-Today, Dr. Keenen performs Minimally Invasive Surgery (MIS) which leaves the strong muscle fiber intact with the spine.
+Today, Dr. Keenen and Dr. Hiratzka perform Minimally Invasive Surgery (MIS) which leaves the strong muscle fiber intact with the spine.
 MIS uses a smaller incision as well.
-Dr. Keenen has studied with national experts on MIS techniques.
+Dr. Keenen and Dr. Hiratzka have studied with national experts on MIS techniques.
 Our practice advocates the use of MIS whenever possible.
 However, only a consultation regarding your specific case will be able to reveal whether MIS is appropriate for you.

 The surgical approach involves the surgeon’s decision to make one incision or two incisions and to approach the surgery from the posterior (back), anterior (front side), or lateral (flank side).
 These options differ and can affect the level of invasiveness and recovery time.
 Dr. Keenen, recognized as one of the best spine surgeons in Portland, makes these choices based on the type and location of your specific problem.

 Before surgery, Dr. Keenen and Dr. Hiratzka believe in exercise therapy to stretch and strengthen the body.
 This is called pre-habilitation.
 In addition to rehabilitation after surgery, these processes can speed up recovery time and contribute to the long-term outcomes of spine surgery.

 The team at Pacific Spine, including Dr. Keenen, Dr. Hiratzka and his personally trained staff, is dedicated to solving your pain and weakness issues caused by conditions of the spine.
 To learn more, contact us at our Toalatin, OR office.